gouldsonium/the-modding-bungalo/_lists/csvp/faq.md

 CSVP comes in two versions: Main and Performance

 To download CSVP, select a version from the 'Main Files' section of my Nexus Downloads tab.
-That is the Wabbajack File and the only thing you personally need to download from the Nexus Page.
+That is the Wabbajack File and the only thing you personally need to download from the Nexus Page (If you are downloading the Main version off of Wabbajack itself, you can ignore this).
 From there you want to open Wabbajack and do the following:

 Go to 'Browse Lists', select 'Install from Disk' in the top right, Select the CSVP Wabbajack file you downloaded from Nexus,